amcginlay/venafi-demos/demos/04-tlspk-notifications-via-microsoft-teams/README.md

 The example you just saw was simple in the extreme.
 One cluster, one Certificate issued one way and only one failure mode.
 Imagine scaling this up to dozens of clusters which may not even use cert-manager yet.
-Imagine hundreds of undocumented Certificates, built without modern guardrails and rapidly expiring.
+Imagine hundreds of undocumented Certificates, built without modern guardrails and sleepwalking towards expiry.

 Venafi TLS Protect For Kubernetes provides the capabilities needed to enable effective machine identity management for OpenShift and Kubernetes clusters in the Enterprise.